gbraad-dotfiles/.github/profile/README.md

 > [!NOTE]
-> Do not use this directly, but take parts and learn from it.
+> Since I continously change how I work, so do these files and scripts.
+Do not use this directly, but take parts and learn from it.

 ---